jbonachera/scaleway-coreos/README.md

 Build a CoreOS image from scratch on Scaleway (https://www.scaleway.com/) using packer.
-I'm currently using my own packer builder (https://github.com/jbonachera/packer-scaleway-plugin) to be able to use START1-M servers on scaleway.
+I'm currently using my own packer builder (https://github.com/jbonachera/packer-scaleway-plugin) to be able to create images from scrach.

 ## Usage